APK2 Wheelchair Cushion Compared to a Common Static Air Cushion

-A Product That Adjusts to You
+A Wheelchair Cushion That Adjusts to You

 The APK2 wheelchair cushion automatically adjusts pressure to stimulate circulation, allowing users to maintain their independence by allowing for longer sitting time.
 Individuals who use a simple static air cushion cannot get the pressure relief they need unless they are able to manually lift themselves up, which is not easy.
 Static air wheelchair cushions are especially risky because they have no alert of dangerous conditions such as under-inflated to flat cushions.

-The APK2 not only alerts users of low air pressure and low battery but it also provides essential automatic pressure relief.
+The APK2 wheelchair cushion not only alerts users of low air pressure and low battery but it also provides essential automatic pressure relief.
 Aquila automatic cushions cold even be considered instead of expensive tilt/recline systems on power wheelchairs and at a fraction of the cost.Order Your APK2